Building Simple Conditions

 Invalidation

-is true, we will go back to evaluating the sequence of conditions to step 1.
+action is true, we go back to evaluating the sequence of conditions from step 1.

 multiple invalidation conditions can be defined separately for clarity: